JanWilczek/wolf-sound-blog/_posts/fx/2021-10-22-allpass-filter.md

 #### Properties of the Second-Order Allpass Filter

-The second-order allpass filter has the following properties.
+The second-order allpass filter has the following properties:

 * The phase shift at DC ($f = 0$) is 0.
 * The phase shift at the Nyquist frequency ($f / f_s = 0.5$) is $-2 \pi$ rad and is **always** the maximum possible phase delay.
 * The phase shift at the break frequency $f_\text{b}$ is $-\pi$ rad.
 * We can control the break frequency $f_\text{b}$ and the bandwidth $BW$ independently.
+This is not possible with the first-order allpass: there, the higher the break frequency, the less steep the slope.

 ### Higher-Order IIR Allpass Filter

-You may have noticed a kind of symmetry in Equations 2 and 12.
+You may have noticed a kind of symmetry in Equations 2 and 11.
 Indeed, it turns out that every IIR allpass filter must have a transfer function of the form [4]

 $$H_\text{AP} (z) = \pm z^{-K} \frac{\tilde{A}(z)}{A(z)},  \quad ({% increment equationId20211022 %})$$

 where $K \geq 0$, $A(z) = 1 + a_1 z^{-1} + a_2 z^{-2} + \dots + a_N z^{-N}$, and $\tilde{A}(z) = z^{-N} A(z^{-1})$.
 In other words, $\tilde{A}(z)$ is obtained by reversing the polynomial coefficients of $A(z)$.

 Note that we added here a possible phase inversion and an additional delay.
-Thus, this formulation is 100% general and can be applied to every real case.
+Thus, this formulation is 100% general and can be applied to every real-valued case.

-However, higher-order allpass filters are rarely used in practice of audio programming, because their usage requires complicated analysis and, in most cases, second-order IIR allpass filters suffice.
+However, higher-order allpass filters are rarely used in practice of audio programming, because their usage requires complicated analysis and, in most cases, first- and second-order IIR allpass filters suffice.

 ## Applications of Allpass Filters

-Although for a single channel audio, we cannot hear the effect of phase delay, allpass filters are incredibly useful in musical applications.
+Although for the single-channel audio, we cannot hear the effect of the phase delay, allpass filters are incredibly useful in musical applications.
 Why?

 * They are stable.
-* They meaningful parameters to coefficients mapping (e.g., break frequency to $d$ coefficient in second-order allpass).
+* They have a meaningful parameters-to-coefficients mapping (e.g., break frequency to the $d$ coefficient in the second-order allpass).
 * They are computationally efficient.
-* Their properties are well-known.
+* Their properties are well-examined.

 How can we use them in audio processing?
-Well, what happens if we add two sines at the same frequency: one delayed by $-\pi$ with respect to the other?
+For example, what happens if we add two sines at the same frequency: one delayed by $-\pi$ with respect to the other?
 They cancel out (*destructive interference*) and the output is zero.

-Where can we use this property?
+Where can we use the properties of allpass filters?
 Below are some **selected** applications.

 ### Reverberation

-Allpass filter are heavily used in artificial reverberation: an effect creating the impression of listening to music in some space (e.g., a room, a concert hall) [4].
+Allpass filters are heavily used in artificial reverberation: an effect creating the impression of listening to music in some space (e.g., a room, a concert hall) [4].
 Allpass filters are present in some established approaches to simulate reverberation.

 The [**Schroeder reverberator**](https://ccrma.stanford.edu/~jos/pasp/Schroeder_Reverberators.html) consists of a series of allpass filters, a parallel bank of feedback comb filters, and a mixing matrix [4].
 It was proposed as early as 1962!

 The [**Freeverb**](https://ccrma.stanford.edu/~jos/pasp/Freeverb.html) algorithm uses a parallel bank of feedback comb filters and a series of allpass filters [4].

-*Note: If you are interested in how to implement using Rust, check out [this video](https://www.youtube.com/watch?v=Yom9E-67bdI&ab_channel=JUCE) with Ian Hobson (ex-Ableton).*
+*Note: If you are interested in how to implement the Freeverb using Rust, check out [this video](https://www.youtube.com/watch?v=Yom9E-67bdI&ab_channel=JUCE) with Ian Hobson (ex-Ableton).*

 ### Parametric Equalizer